gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Thanks to a contribution from [Justin Ryan](https://github.com/quidryan), the FindBugs plugin now supports more configuration options.

-### Documentation improvements

-Our documentation has received a facelift to match our new style.
-Check out the new look [DSL Reference](dsl/index.html) and [User Guide](userguide/userguide.html).

-The [DSL Reference](dsl/index.html) now indicates which features are deprecated or experimental.

 ### HTTP requests now provide Gradle related version information

 Gradle, the Gradle Wrapper and the Gradle Tooling API now provide version information in the `User-Agent` header whenever HTTP resources are accessed.